UK Parliament Logo

 The logo’s main colors are black and lilac-violet (a shade of Martinique).

 • The first emblem was black.
 When Parliament was formed, color printing did not yet exist, and the first legislative acts were adopted.
 Therefore, the use of black for the image is quite natural.
-Black personifies power, dominance, strictness, and strict observance of the rules.
+Black personifies power, dominance, strictness, and adherence to the rules.

-• The updated version is made in a more friendly color scheme and conveys calmness, confidence, and wisdom.
+• The updated version uses a friendlier color scheme and conveys calmness, confidence, and wisdom.

 UK Parliament Symbol